|

 By asking these questions, we can create nurturing communities instead of reacting to disruptions with punishment.
 Additionally, many antiracist movements in education are embracing transformative justice.
 A transformative approach, also outlined by Zehr, asks more fundamental questions:

 Restorative and Transformative Justice push us to look beyond individual actions and hold our systems accountable.
 In reimagining discipline, we move toward a future where Abolition Day is not just a symbolic event but a step toward abolishing harmful systems and replacing them with those that honor the fullness of our humanity.
-Jesse Hagopian National BLMAS Steering Committee Member
+Jesse Hagopian National BLMAS Steering Committee Member Our principles have been changed to align with the Year of Purpose and our ongoing efforts.
+We combined a few of the principle narratives and added one to educate on this upcoming school year.
+You can read the description of each principle at the link below.

 |